West Cumbria

 Huge numbers of Pubco tenants failed to survive financially and many are said to have lost everything.

-FAST FORWARD TO 2024 The pub trade has never been as challenging.
-Less people are using pubs and overheads have gone through the proverbial roof.
+The pub trade has never been as challenging.
+Less people are using pubs and all overheads have gone through the proverbial roof.
 Survival is the name of the game.

 There may well be some decent smaller brewers who lease off their pubs on very favourable terms, but they are probably few and far between.